-Question(s): C4.1; C4.1a; C4.1b; C4.2 Targets
+Question(s): C4.1; C4.1a; C4.1b; C4.2; C4.2b

-- C4.1a Provide details of your absolute emissions target(s) and progress made against those targets; - C4.1b Provide details of your emissions intensity target(s) and progress made against those target(s).
+- C4.1a Provide details of your absolute emissions target(s) and progress made against those targets; - C4.1b Provide details of your emissions intensity target(s) and progress made against those target(s). - C4.2b Provide details of any other climate-related targets, including methane reduction targets.

-Companies that establish an upstream Scope 3 emissions reduction target demonstrate awareness of emissions in their supply chain.
+Companies that establish an upstream Scope 3 emissions reduction target along with a supplier engagement target demonstrate awareness of emissions in their supply chain.

 Points are awarded based on the details reported for absolute or intensity targets as follows.
-Note that in 2019, only certain details of absolute and/or intensity targets are assessed in the Supplier Engagement Rating:

-- Full points are awarded for reporting absolute or intensity targets regarding "Scope 3: Purchased goods & services" or a target that includes Scope 3 (upstream) emissions (i.e. Scope 1 + 2 (market or location based) + 3); - Partial points are awarded for reporting absolute or intensity targets in any other upstream category; - Full points are awarded for reporting a target for 'Engaging with suppliers'.
+- Both absolute and intensity targets that have been approved by the Science Based Targets Initiative will be awarded points.
+Alternatively, absolute targets that meet CDP Leadership scoring criteria will be awarded points. - ▼ Points are also awarded for reporting absolute or intensity targets regarding "Scope 3: Purchased goods & services". - Partial points are awarded for reporting absolute or intensity targets in any other upstream category. - ▼ Points are awarded for reporting an additional climate related target of the type 'Engaging with suppliers'.